paladin-2024/CareSync/README.md

 ## 🚀 Key Features

--   **Dynamic Patient Form:** A multi-field form built with `React Hook Form` for patient registration.
+-   **Dynamic Patient Form:** A multi-field form for patient registration including name, email, and phone number.
 -   **Custom Form Fields:** A reusable `CustomFormField` component designed to handle various input types, making it easy to extend the form.
+-   **International Phone Input:** Integrated `react-phone-number-input` for a user-friendly phone number field with country code selection (defaults to Uganda 🇺🇬).
 -   **Schema-Based Validation:** Uses `Zod` to define a validation schema, ensuring data integrity before submission.
 -   **Responsive Design:** Fully responsive layout that works on all devices, from mobile phones to desktops.
 -   **Dark Mode:** Beautiful dark theme for a comfortable user experience in low-light environments, powered by `next-themes`.